7 Things to Do in Ras Sidr

 Ras Sidr featured image

 Ras Sidr is one of the best tourist destinations in Egypt.
-It is about 200 kilometres away from Cairo and is on the Gulf of Suez and east of Suez City.
-Ras Sidr is divided into three regions which are Wadi Sidr, Sidr area, and Abu Suwayra.
-The city is well-known since the time of the ancient Egyptians, the Prophet Moses, Jesus, and the times of the Greeks and Romans.
+It is about 200 kilometres from Cairo on the Gulf of Suez and east of Suez City.
+Ras Sidr is divided into three regions: Wadi Sidr, Sidr area, and Abu Suwayra.
+The city has been well-known since the time of the ancient Egyptians, the Prophet Moses, Jesus, and the times of the Greeks and Romans.

-The place became a well-known destination for one-day trips for both locals and tourists.
-It has many attractions other than beaches, like medical, cultural, and safari tourism.
+The place became a well-known destination for one-day trips for locals and tourists.
+It has many attractions besides beaches, like medical, cultural, and safari tourism.
 The coast of Ras Sidr extends for 95 km on the Gulf of Suez.

-There are many attractions to explore there, like Al-Sidr Castle and Al Jundi Castle.
+There are many attractions, like Al-Sidr Castle and Al Jundi Castle.
 The latter is a fortress of rocks established during the era of the Saladin armies to fight foreign enemies.
-Also, there are the Pharaoh’s Baths which spring with water from the mountain, and Ain Ras Sidr which contains sulfurs and is considered a healing spring.
+Also, there are the Pharaoh’s Baths, which spring with water from the mountain, and Ain Ras Sidr, which contains sulfur and is considered a healing spring.
 The temperature of this spring is close to 200 degrees Celsius.

 Sunset in Ras Sidr

 Ras Sidr is known for its lovely weather throughout the year.
-You can enjoy the clear waters and watch the tides while relaxing on the beach.
-Its beaches are also characterized by having less salinity than the rest of the beaches of the Red Sea, and there are no dense coral reefs.
-When you are at the beach or on a yacht, you will be able to see groups of dolphins swimming around you and flocks of migratory birds from Europe flying over you in the sky of Ras Sidr.
-You can enjoy horse-riding on the beach with a wonderful view of the sunset.
+Enjoy the clear waters and watch the tides while relaxing on the beach.
+Its beaches are also characterized by having less salinity than the rest of the shores of the Red Sea, and there are no dense coral reefs.
+At the beach or on a yacht, you can see groups of dolphins swimming around you and flocks of migratory birds from Europe flying over you in the sky of Ras Sidr.
+You can enjoy horse riding on the beach with a beautiful sunset view.

 Things to Do in Ras Sidr